Table Of Contents

 - Social media stars who show up on keyword searches.

 Here is an example of Nike’s handle and who the company follows.
-It ranges from sports stars, sports clubs, bloggers, activists, etc.
+It ranges from sports stars, sports clubs, bloggers, activists, etc. You can go through your niche’s biggest players’ profiles for first tweet ideas as well.

 4. Pin your biggest news to your profile